wcabus/jwt-guard/index.md

 ### 1. Configuring the target API testing endpoint

 JWT Guard needs to perform its tests against a secured API endpoint to verify the functionality of the JWT Bearer token middleware used by ASP.NET Core.
-By default, it is configured to connect to an API at `https://localhost:5901` and to use the API endpoint `/weatherforecast`, but you can very easily override these settings by going into the `TestSettings.cs` file.
+By default, it is configured use the API endpoint `/weatherforecast`, but you can very easily override this setting by going into the `TestSettings.cs` file.

 At the top of the file, you can override the default test settings in the static constructor.
-For example, if your local API runs on port 8888 and the target endpoint lives at `/your-secure-api-endpoint`, your configuration would look like this:
+For example, if target endpoint in your API is `/your-secure-api-endpoint`, your configuration would look like this:

 ```csharp
 public readonly struct TestSettings